kunalgkmit/phase0-project-documentation/docs/usecase.md

 ---

-## Long-Term Vision
+# Long-Term Vision

-- Add budgeting and category tagging for deeper insights.
+- Add budgeting and category tagging for deeper spending insights.
-- Enable export of reports in PDF/CSV formats.
+- Enable export of reports in PDF and CSV formats.
+- Integrate AI-powered features to extract transaction details from uploaded bill photos and automatically store them in the database.
+- Introduce voice input functionality, allowing users to record expenses verbally for automatic entry.
-- Introduce AI-based spending predictions and financial suggestions.
+- Implement AI-based spending predictions and personalized financial suggestions.
-- Maintain open access and transparency as the app scales to community use.
+- Maintain open access, transparency, and scalability as the app grows to support community use.